How much does Decagon AI actually cost? A 2026 Decagon pricing breakdown

 Frequently asked questions

-With the per-conversation model, the main risk is paying for interactions that don’t solve the customer’s problem.
-For the per-resolution model, the risk lies in the ambiguous definition of a “resolution,” which can lead to unpredictable costs and billing disagreements.
+With the per-conversation model, the main risk is paying for interactions that don't resolve the customer's problem.
+For the per-resolution model, the risk lies in how "resolution" is defined in your contract.
+A broad definition can result in billing disputes and costs that are difficult to forecast before you sign.

-Decagon does not publish its pricing because it uses a custom, quote-based model tailored to each client’s specific needs.
-To get any cost information, you must schedule a discovery call with their sales team to receive a personalized quote.
+Decagon does not publish pricing because it uses a custom, quote-based model tailored to each client's specific needs and support volume.
+To get any cost information, you must schedule a discovery call with their sales team to receive a personalized proposal.

 Article by